jundalisay/sp/content/en/research/aristotle/metaphysics/book-1/part-3.md

 For at least the substratum itself does not make itself change; e.g. neither the wood nor the bronze causes the change of either of them, nor does the wood manufacture a bed and the bronze a statue, but something else is the cause of the change.

-To seek this is to seek the second cause, as we should say,-that from which comes the beginning of the movement.
+To seek this is to seek the second cause that from which comes the beginning of the movement.

 ### Those Who Say that the Universe is One: Parmenides